Forest bathing is an innovative wellness trend that reduces stress. Research shows that it lowers blood-pressure and the

-We find it interesting that we rarely have to consult doctors; forest bathing of our sort brings a wellness to the body and a calmness to the spirit.
+We find it interesting that we rarely have the need to consult doctors; forest bathing of our sort brings a wellness to the body and a calmness to the spirit.
 Our immune systems are strong; on our right, and on our left, others fall prey to flu and colds and more serious illnesses.
 Mostly we are unaffected.

 Forest bathing is more than hiking or gardening; it means mindfully soaking up nature with all of one's senses.

 Go to the forest for a bathe, climb a mountain for the view, or plant a seed for organic food and you will find your mood lifting and your tiredness evaporating; you might even see fairies, or discover God.